asgs/sustainable-living/README.md

 * Saving - Based on the Resources available and Goals set (above), calculate the Savings that could be achieved for given time frames.
 * SuggestedGoal - Goals that the app could suggest the users.
 * Reward - Represents the Rewards the users will gain for meeting their goals.
 Some rewards are SustainabilityScore, BadgesAchieved, Incentives.

+# Entity Design

+* User is a top-level entity and is assumed to have "one" Home instance for simplicity purposes.
+* Each Home can have multiple Resource entities.
+* Each Resource is an independent entity (because it can be owned by different homes/users)with some metadata like consumption (quantity), unit of consumption (litres, watts, etc.,) and other future attributes that could encapsulate more details on the resource.
+* Each Home will have a embeddable set of user-defined Goals and also app-suggested Goals.
+* Each Home will have its own embedded set of Rewards based on what they achieved.

 # Use Cases